Kaaz/DiscordBot/readme.md

 ### AUTO_REPLY
 default: `false`

+setting type: `toggle`

 use the auto reply feature?
-Looks for patterns in messages and replies to them (with a cooldown) true -> enable auto replying to matched messages false -> disable auto replying
+Looks for patterns in messages and replies to them (with a cooldown)
+true -> enable auto replying to matched messages
+false -> disable auto replying
 ### BOT_ADMIN_ROLE
-default: ``
+default:

+setting type: `discord-role`

 Users with this role are considered admins for the bot
 ### BOT_CHANNEL
 default: `general`

+setting type: `text-channel`

 Channel where the bots default output goes to
 ### BOT_LANGUAGE
 default: `en`

+setting type: `enum`

 The output language of the bot
 ### BOT_LOGGING_CHANNEL
 default: `false`

+setting type: `text-channel`

 The channel where the logging of events happens.
 Such as users joining/leaving

 Setting this to 'false' will disable it (without the quotes)

-To enable it, set this setting to match the channel name where you want the logging to happen If you specify an invalid channel, this setting will disable itself
+To enable it, set this setting to match the channel name where you want the logging to happen
+If you specify an invalid channel, this setting will disable itself
 ### BOT_MODLOG_CHANNEL
 default: `false`

+setting type: `text-channel`

 The channel where mod-logging happens.
 A case will appear if a user has been banned/kicked/warned/muted

 Setting this to 'false' will disable it (without the quotes)

-To enable it, set this setting to match the channel name where you want the moderation-cases to go If you specify an invalid channel, this setting will disable itself
+To enable it, set this setting to match the channel name where you want the moderation-cases to go
+If you specify an invalid channel, this setting will disable itself
 ### BOT_MUTE_ROLE
 default: `false`

+setting type: `discord-role`

 This is the role which is applied to those who you use the mute command on

 Setting this value to false will disable the role applied with the mute command
 ### BOT_UPDATE_WARNING
 default: `playing`

+setting type: `enum`

-Show a warning that there is an update and that the bot will be updating soon. always  -> always show the message in the bot's configured default channel playing -> only announce when the bot is playing music and in the bot's configured music channel off     -> don't announce when the bot is going down for an update
+Show a warning that there is an update and that the bot will be updating soon.
+always  -> always show the message in the bot's configured default channel
+playing -> only announce when the bot is playing music and in the bot's configured music channel
+off     -> don't announce when the bot is going down for an update
 ### CHAT_BOT_ENABLED
 default: `false`

+setting type: `toggle`

 Setting this to true will make it so that it responds to every message in the configured bot_channel
 ### CLEANUP_MESSAGES
 default: `no`

+setting type: `enum`

-Delete messages after a while? yes         -> Always delete messages no          -> Never delete messages nonstandard -> delete messages outside of bot's default channel
+Delete messages after a while?
+yes         -> Always delete messages
+no          -> Never delete messages
+nonstandard -> delete messages outside of bot's default channel
 ### COMMAND_LOGGING_CHANNEL
 default: `false`

+setting type: `text-channel`

 The channel command usage will be logged to

 Example output:
 Kaaz#9436 has used `say` in #general
 arguments: this is not a test
 output: this is not a test

-Setting this to 'false' will disable it (without the quotes) To enable it, set this setting to match the channel name where you want the command logging to happen If you specify an invalid channel, this setting will disable itself
+Setting this to 'false' will disable it (without the quotes)
+To enable it, set this setting to match the channel name where you want the command logging to happen
+If you specify an invalid channel, this setting will disable itself
 ### COMMAND_PREFIX
 default: `$`

+setting type: `enum`

 Prefix for commands (between 1 and 4 characters)
 ### DEBUG
 default: `false`

+setting type: `toggle`

 Show some debug information.

 valid values:
-true       -> Show a lot more additional information false      -> don't
+true       -> Show a lot more additional information
+ false      -> don't

 If you want to check if certain things are (not) working.

 ### HELP_IN_PM
 default: `false`

+setting type: `toggle`

-show help in a private message? true  -> send a message to the user requesting help false -> output help to the channel where requested
+show help in a private message?
+true  -> send a message to the user requesting help
+false -> output help to the channel where requested
 ### MODULE_ECONOMY
 default: `true`

+setting type: `toggle`

 Use the economy feature?
 false -> nope!
 true -> yep!
 ### MODULE_GAMES
 default: `true`

+setting type: `toggle`

 Let people play games against each other
 ### MUSIC_CHANNEL
 default: `false`

+setting type: `text-channel`

 Channel where the bots music-related output goes to
 ### MUSIC_CHANNEL_AUTO
 default: `false`

+setting type: `voice-channel`

 The channel where I automatically connect to if a user joins

 false:
 Not using this setting, wont auto-connect to anything.

 setting this to match a voice channel name:
 The moment a user connects to the specified channel I connect too and start to play music.

 Important to note:
 * If the configured channel does not exist, this setting will be turned off
 * If I'm already connected to a different voice-channel I won't use this setting

 ### MUSIC_CHANNEL_TITLE
 default: `false`

+setting type: `enum`

 Updates the music channel's topic with the currently playing song

-auto  -> update the title every 10 seconds with the track its playing true  -> yes change the topic at the beginning of every song false -> leave the channel topic title alone!
+auto  -> update the title every 10 seconds with the track its playing
+true  -> yes change the topic at the beginning of every song
+false -> leave the channel topic title alone!
 ### MUSIC_CLEAR_ADMIN_ONLY
 default: `true`

+setting type: `toggle`

 Only allow admins to clear the music add?

 true
 Only admins can clear the music add

 false
 Everyone can clear the add
 ### MUSIC_PLAYING_MESSAGE
 default: `clear`

+setting type: `enum`

-Clear the now playing message? clear  -> sends a message and deletes it when the song is over or skipped normal -> send the message and just leave it be off    -> don't send now playing messages
+Clear the now playing message?
+clear  -> sends a message and deletes it when the song is over or skipped
-### MUSIC_PLAYLIST_ID
-default: `0`

-stores the last used playlist
+normal -> send the message and just leave it be
+off    -> don't send now playing messages
 ### MUSIC_QUEUE_ONLY
 default: `false`

+setting type: `toggle`

 Stop playing music once the add is empty?

 true
 once the add is empty I stop playing music and leave the voice channel

 false
 If the add is empty, I'm gonna pick the track.
 ### MUSIC_RESULT_PICKER
 default: `1`

+setting type: `enum`

 the amount of results the `play` command returns

 If its set to 1, it will always use the first result (no manual choice)

 If its set higher (max 5) it will respond with reactions where each button is a choice
 Note: This setting does require the add reactions permission
 ### MUSIC_ROLE_REQUIREMENT
 default: `false`

+setting type: `discord-role`

 In order to use music commands you need this role!
 Setting this value to false will disable the requirement
 ### MUSIC_SHOW_LISTENERS
 default: `false`

+setting type: `toggle`

-Show who's listening in the *current* command true  -> List all the people who are currently listening to music false -> Don't show listeners
+Show who's listening in the *current* command
+true  -> List all the people who are currently listening to music
+false -> Don't show listeners
 ### MUSIC_SKIP_ADMIN_ONLY
 default: `false`

+setting type: `toggle`

 Only allow admins to use the skip command?

 true
 Only admins have permission to use the skip command

 false
 Everyone can use the skip command
 ### MUSIC_VOLUME
 default: `100`

+setting type: `enum`

 sets the default volume of the music player
 So the next time the bot connects it starts with this volume

 Accepts a value between 0 and 100
 ### MUSIC_VOLUME_ADMIN
 default: `false`

+setting type: `toggle`

 Require a guild admin to change the volume

-true -> only allow guild admins to change the bot's volume false -> allow all users to change the bot's volume
+true -> only allow guild admins to change the bot's volume
+false -> allow all users to change the bot's volume
 ### MUSIC_VOTE_PERCENT
 default: `40`

+setting type: `enum`

 Percentage of users (rounded down) required to skip the currently playing track

 eg; when set to 25, and 5 listeners it would require 2 users to vote skip

 Accepts a value between 1 and 100
 ### PM_USER_EVENTS
 default: `false`

+setting type: `toggle`

-Send a private message to owner when something happens to a user? true  -> sends a private message to guild-owner false -> does absolutely nothing
+Send a private message to owner when something happens to a user?
+true  -> sends a private message to guild-owner
+false -> does absolutely nothing
 ### SHOW_TEMPLATES
 default: `false`

+setting type: `toggle`

 Show which templates are being used on places.

 valid values:
-true       -> Shows the keyphrases being used false      -> Shows normal text
+true       -> Shows the keyphrases being used
+ false      -> Shows normal text

 for instance if you don't have permission to access a command:

-setting this to true would show: no_permission
+setting this to true would show:
+no_permission

 false would show:
 You don't have permission to use that!
 ### SHOW_UNKNOWN_COMMANDS
 default: `false`

+setting type: `toggle`

-Show message on nonexistent commands and blacklisted commands true -> returns a help message false -> stays silent
+Show message on nonexistent commands and blacklisted commands
+true -> returns a help message
+false -> stays silent
 ### USER_TIME_RANKS
 default: `false`

+setting type: `toggle`

 This setting will require me to have the manage role permission!
-Users are given a role based on their time spend in the discord server If you'd like to use the time based ranks, be sure to check out the other settings first!
+Users are given a role based on their time spend in the discord server
+If you'd like to use the time based ranks, be sure to check out the other settings first!
-Setting:  Use time based ranks? true  -> yes false -> no
+Setting:  Use time based ranks?
+true  -> yes
+false -> no
 ### USER_TIME_RANKS_PREFIX
 default: `[rank]`

+setting type: `enum`

-The prefix of the role name for the time based role ranking Using this prefix to manage roles so make sure its somewhat unique!
+The prefix of the role name for the time based role ranking
+Using this prefix to manage roles so make sure its somewhat unique!
 Or you'll have to cleanup yourself :)
 If you'd like to use the time based ranks make sure to set this first!

 The prefix can be between 3 and 8 in length
 ### WELCOME_NEW_USERS
 default: `false`

+setting type: `toggle`

 Show a welcome message to new users?
 Valid options:
-true  -> shows a welcome when a user joins or leaves the guild false -> Disabled, doesn't say anything
+true  -> shows a welcome when a user joins or leaves the guild
+false -> Disabled, doesn't say anything

-The welcome message can be set with the template: welcome_new_user
+The welcome message can be set with the template:
+welcome_new_user

-The welcome back message can be set with the template (if the user had joined before): welcome_back_user
+The welcome back message can be set with the template (if the user had joined before):
+welcome_back_user

-The leave message can be set with the template: message_user_leaves
+The leave message can be set with the template:
+message_user_leaves

-If multiple templates are set a random one will be chosen See the template command for more details
+If multiple templates are set a random one will be chosen
+See the template command for more details